xvitaly/ecasbot/docs/schema-documentation.md

  * `watches` - the watch list for the reports feature;
  * `restlangs` - the list of restricted languages.
 The bot will score users using them in their clients;
  * `hidejoins` - enable or disable removing of join messages;
- * `language` - the default language for the logs and the internal messages.
+ * `language` - the default language for the logs and the internal messages;
+ * `rotatelogs` - use an internal log rotate function (useful for configurations without logrotate.d; always enabled on all non-POSIX systems).

 # Schema changes

+## From 10 to 11
+The field `rotatelogs` was added.
+The default value is `false`.

 ## From 9 to 10
 The field `language` was added.
 The default value is `en`.